abhishek-06-singh/ReactBreeze-UI-Library/README.md

 - **Live Previews:** Visualize components in real-time with live previews, ensuring you get the look and feel you desire.

-- **Intuitive Integration:** Seamlessly integrate components into your React projects using one-click code snippets.
+- **Intuitive Integration:** Seamlessly integrate components into your React projects using one-click code snippets..